Low-density parity-check code: Applications

 5G NR uses polar code for the control channels and LDPC for the data channels.

 Although LDPC code has had its success in commercial hard disk drives, to fully exploit its error correction capability in SSDs demands unconventional fine-grained flash memory sensing, leading to an increased memory read latency.
-LDPC-in-SSD is an effective approach to deploy LDPC in SSD with a very small latency increase, which turns LDPC in SSD into a reality.
-Since then, LDPC has been widely adopted in commercial SSDs in both customer-grades and enterprise-grades by major storage venders.
+LDPC-in-SSD is an effective approach to deploy LDPC in SSDs with a very small latency increase, which turns LDPC-in-SSD into a reality.
+Since then, LDPC has been widely adopted in commercial SSDs in both customer grades and enterprise grades by major storage vendors.
 Many TLC (and later) SSDs are using LDPC codes.
 A fast hard-decode (binary erasure) is first attempted, which can fall back into the slower but more powerful soft decoding.

 Operational use

 LDPC codes functionally are defined by a sparse parity-check matrix.
 This sparse matrix is often randomly generated, subject to the sparsity constraints—LDPC code construction is discussed later.
 These codes were first designed by Robert Gallager in 1960.

 Below is a graph fragment of an example LDPC code using Forney's factor graph notation.
 In this graph, n variable nodes in the top of the graph are connected to (n−k) constraint nodes in the bottom of the graph.

 This is a popular way of graphically representing an (n, k) LDPC code.
-The bits of a valid message, when placed on the T's at the top of the graph, satisfy the graphical constraints.
-Specifically, all lines connecting to a variable node (box with an '=' sign) have the same value, and all values connecting to a factor node (box with a '+' sign) must sum, modulo two, to zero (in other words, they must sum to an even number; or there must be an even number of odd values).
+The bits of a valid message, when placed on the Ts at the top of the graph, satisfy the graphical constraints.
+Specifically, all lines connecting to a variable node (box with an "=" sign) have the same value, and all values connecting to a factor node (box with a "+" sign) must sum, modulo two, to zero (in other words, they must sum to an even number, or there must be an even number of odd values).

 Ignoring any lines going out of the picture, there are eight possible six-bit strings corresponding to valid codewords: (i.e., 000000, 011001, 110010, 101011, 111100, 100101, 001110, 010111).
 This LDPC code fragment represents a three-bit message encoded as six bits.
-Redundancy is used, here, to increase the chance of recovering from channel errors.
+Redundancy is used here to increase the chance of recovering from channel errors.
 This is a (6, 3) linear code, with n = 6 and k = 3.